xpack/web-jekyll/pages/install.md

 Download the **Windows Installer (.msi)** and install it as usual, with administrative rights.

-If you are using a 64-bit machine, download the `node-v*-x64.msi` file.
+{% include tip.html content="If you are using a 64-bit machine, download the `node-v*-x64.msi` file." %}

 The result is a folder like `C:\Program Files\nodejs`, added to the system path since it includes the `node.exe` binary.